rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Directory Sync synchronizes one-way only.
 It does not synchronize information from Hosted Exchange or Rackspace Email back to your Active Directory.
-If you change any information, such as passwords, using Outlook Web App or Control Panel, your mailboxes will not be synchronized with Active Directory.
+If you change any information, such as passwords, by using Outlook&reg; Web App or Control Panel, your mailboxes are not synchronized with Active Directory.

 #### Domain names